2. Physics / Authority transfer

 The crates also have a

-On other Clients however (the ones that connect after the first), these crates will become remote.
-The configured component action makes their Rigidbody kinematic, so that now their movement is controlled by the remote authority (i.e. the first Client).
+On other Clients however (the ones that connect after the first), these crates will become "remote".
+Their Rigidbody will become kinematic, so that now their movement is controlled by the authority (i.e. the first Client).

 - Touch/collide with a crate directly